ToshioCP/Gobject-tutorial/src/sec8.src.md

 A numeric string is a sequence of characters that satisfies:

 1. '+' or '-' can be the first character.
 It can be left out.
-2. a sequence of digits follows.
+2. followed by a sequence of digits.
-3. a period follows.
+3. followed by a period.
-4. a sequence of digits follows.
+4. followed by a sequence of digits.

 The second part can be left out.
 For example, ".56" or "-.56" are correct.